hacspec/book/src/language/core.md

 ## Borrows

-hacspec forbids mutable borrows at all places.
+hacspec forbids mutable borrows in all places.
 Immutable borrows are allowed in hacspec, but only for function arguments.
 Indeed, you can declare a function argument as immutably borrowed: